snakeztc/NeuralDialog-ZSDG/README.md

 ### Switching Model

-The hyperparameters are exactly the same for the above to scripts.
+The hyperparameters are exactly the same for the above two scripts.
 To train different models, use the following configurations.
-The following examples are for simdial-zsdg.py, which applies to stanford-zsdg.py too.
+The following examples are for *simdial-zsdg.py*, which also apply to stanford-zsdg.py.

 For baseline model with attetnion decoder: